 Some 3000 years ago, semi-nomadic tribes of the region with triple migration in the year, started to settle down in those cave dwellings with the unique lifestyle which has been kept alive till now.

-Gonbad-e Qabus is the kind of monument which makes human feels slight.
+Gonbad-e Qabus is the kind of monument that makes human feels slight.
 First, because of its height: the 53m high tomb standing on a hill can be seen from far away as it is the tallest brick monument of the city.
 Second, the cylindrical tower is an outstanding example of early Islamic design and innovative architecture.
 It's an incredible testimony of the development of science and mathematics in the Islamic era during the first millennium.
 At that time, the former capital of the Ziyarid Dynasty was also a major centre of cultural exchange in the region.

 The Mausoleum of Oljaytu is in the city of Soltaniyeh, a masterpiece of Persian architecture, and a turning point in the development of Islamic architecture.
 The beautiful turquoise dome, surrounded by eight thin minarets, is the world's third-biggest dome and was built during the Ilkhanid dynasty, founded by the Mongols.
 The interior decoration is also exceptional, believed to have inspired the dome of Florence's cathedral and "anticipating the Taj Mahal".